Senmumu/fixdict/README.md

 # fix_dict: fix your dict and insert it into MongoDB

 Removes dots "." from keys, as mongo doesn't like that.
-Also, convert ints more than 8-bytes  to string cause BSON can only handle up to 8-bytes ints.
+Also, convert ints which more than 8-bytes  to string cause BSON can only handle up to 8-bytes ints.
 Finaly, your lovely MongoDB can accept your dict and store it.

 #  Installation